LockdownRP-PZ/Rulebook/README.md

 ## 3.3 When a player has stolen from another players base, they must leave clues behind to determine who the culprit was.

 - Some examples of this could be "*A torn piece of leather with a biker patch was left at the scene of the crime.
 Some black hair dye could be seen splashed on the walls.*"

+### 2.13 "Clues."

+- Whether stealing from a safehouse or a vehicle, or even coming across an old safehouse of a dead character a "clue" gives the player infomation about the location.
+Clues are done in the form of a note.
+- Moderators will enforce this ruling.
+This ruling has been done to make sure players roleplay any criminal interaction that has taken place.
+We are a story driven server, not a game mechanics driven server.
+- When stealing from a safehouse or a vehicle, a clue must be left at the scene of the crime to lead a trail back to the player.
+Clues can be done in the form of a note.
+- When coming across an old safehouse of a dead character, when it is safe to loot the property, there will be a "clue" outside of the safehouse.
+This clue can vary but it will inform you that the property has been abandoned and is clear for looting.

 ## 3.4 You may steal FROM a vehicle however you cannot steal THE vehicle.